eightyeight/YiiPickadateWidget/README.md

 			             array('pickerType' => 'datepicker', // set timepicker to change type.
                                'model' => $model,
                                'attribute'=> 'atribute',
-                               'language' => 'ru_RU',  //this is the name of a local file that placed in / assets / languages 'htmlOptions' => array( 'class'=> 'date-input'), //some htmloptions 'options' => array( 'showMonthsShort' => 'true'), //options that's should pass to JS ));
+                               'language' => 'ru_RU',  //this is the name of a locale file that placed in / assets / languages
+                               'htmlOptions' => array( 'class'=> 'date-input'), //some htmloptions 'options' => array( 'showMonthsShort' => 'true'), //options that's should pass to JS ));